Hosting video content on your site is important.

-The best part is the Facebook retargeting feature that allows you to build retargeting lists of people that have watched your video for a certain period of time.
-This is what makes it powerful.
+- Use the Facebook retargeting feature that allows you to build retargeting lists of people that have watched your video for a certain period of time.

 While it’s always been feasible to post and share video links on LinkedIn, the platform’s algorithm has made it even more beneficial to share video content.